microbit-foundation/dev-docs/software/interface.md

 - WebUSB - facilitates communicating with the device via a WebUSB capable browser.

 The DAPLink software and interface chip are part of the [Arm Mbed HDK](https://os.mbed.com/handbook/mbed-HDK)

-The micro:bit currently ships with DAPLink bootloader at version 0255 and interface at version 0255.

 This table shows the device revision and which DAPLink Bootloader and Interface it shipped with: